KMurphs/word-inventorier/README.md

 ## Definition

 Project used to build an inventory of words from a body of text while keeping track of some statistics like frequency and length.
-As the sole developer, I conceived, designed, implemented and documented the solution.
-Access the application live at: [https://corpus-inventory.herokuapp.com/](https://corpus-inventory.herokuapp.com/)
+As the sole developer, I conceived, designed, implemented and documented the solution. <br/>Access the application live at: [https://corpus-inventory.herokuapp.com/](https://corpus-inventory.herokuapp.com/)

 **Duration**: 2 weeks

-**Tools, Technologies, skills**: NUnit Testing Framework, ASP.NET, REST API, Docker, Heroku, Figma, React, Typescript, Tailwindcss
+**Tools, Technologies, Skills**: NUnit Testing Framework, ASP.NET, REST API, Docker, Heroku, Figma, React, Typescript, Tailwindcss

 **Languages**: C#, Batch Files, Javascript/Typescript